 Is the scariest part of Halloween the excess sugar consumption?
 Added sugar is associated with type 2 diabetes and metabolic syndrome, kidney and cardiovascular disease, and obesity…all frightening, and often food-based, ailments.
 Yet the National Retail Foundation predicts American spending on Halloween candy alone for Halloween this year will be $2.7 billion.

 When did candy become such a big, unhealthy part of Halloween?
+And, are there healthy Halloween snacks?

 A short and sweet trick-or-treat history: